Objectives:

 Student Activity

-Students are introduced to the topic and objectives of the experience and review key vocabulary related to the Bill of Rights.
-They view images and a title slide, then respond to a word cloud prompt by listing as many rights and freedoms from the Bill of Rights as they can, using single words or short phrases.
+Students are introduced to the topic and objectives of the lesson, review key vocabulary related to the Bill of Rights, and read a brief overview explaining that the first ten amendments protect important rights and freedoms.
+They then respond to a word cloud prompt by listing as many rights and freedoms from the Bill of Rights as they can, using single words or short phrases.

 Teacher Moves